4d/4d-for-ios/docs/ProjectEditor-PublishingSection.md

 ### Reset remote url

-You can easily update your remote url from iphone Settings :
+You can easily update your remote url from iPhone Settings :

 * Open your iPhone Settings
 * Select the app you want the remote url to be updated